 <=

-Using the == operator, you can set bid prices based on the position of the ad on the page.
-For example, if you are willing to pay more for ads that are above the fold, you could write the following set of rules.
+Using the == operator, bid prices can be set based on the position of the ad on the page.
+For example, to bid more for ads that are above the fold, write the following set of rules.

 if(ad_position == 1000) { // like Above the fold